 At each stage, I discuss appropriate practice expectations with each parent.
 This is where information really is key in creating the best piano experience for your child.
 In many cases, and with students who are ready for the responsibility, the student and I discuss and agree upon an appropriate practice-commitment.

 Q: Is a keyboard enough to begin or do we need to have an acoustic piano?
 A: Obviously, a real piano is ideal.
 That being said, I have many beginners who have a great experience on inexpensive, electric keyboards.
-Following two years of lessons, they will need consistent access to a keyboard with the full span of weighted keys.
+Eventually, they will need consistent access to a keyboard with the full span of weighted keys.
 Working with weighted keys makes a big difference in the dexterity and strength of the fingers as they play.
 If an acoustic piano is unavailable, this is a good alternative.

 Q: To what level are you qualified to teach my child?
-A: If the student gets to the point where they decide they would like to study music at the collegiate level, I can assist them to that point, and then send them off to a more advanced teacher for either private or University instruction.
+A: If the student gets to the point where they decide they would like to study music at the collegiate level, I can assist them to that point, and then send them off to a more advanced teacher.

 Q: Can we opt for bi-weekly (or any other schedule) lessons?
 A: Not at this time.
 There could be situations where this might be the more appropriate arrangement for you or your child, but I am not currently able to accommodate that need in my studio.
 (There are many factors to consider such as the changes this would cause in payment, my ability to schedule other students weekly, etc.).